tsuku-dev/tsuku/docs/DESIGN-centralize-validation.md

 ## Success Criteria

 A successful solution will:
-1. Enable `tsuku validate recipe.toml` to work without any builder context
+1. Enable `tsuku install <tool> --container` to work without any builder context
 2. Derive validation requirements (network, build tools, image) from plan content alone
 3. Require updating only one location when adding a new action's requirements
 4. Surface network requirements explicitly so validation can configure containers appropriately
 5. Work with existing plans (no forced regeneration)
+6. Support `tsuku eval <tool> | tsuku install --plan - --container` workflow

 ## Implementation Context